drj8022/js-warrior/README.md

 js-warrior
 ==========

-Rebuilding Dragon Warrior in JavaScript for some reason
+Rebuilding Dragon Warrior in JavaScript for some reason.

+Only a few maps work at this point.

+Should probably rebuild everything again except thinking about prototype this time.